Medical record: Destruction

 In general, entities in possession of medical records are required to maintain those records for a given period.
 In the United Kingdom, medical records are required for the lifetime of a patient and legally for as long as that complaint action can be brought.
 Generally in the UK, any recorded information should be kept legally for 7 years, but for medical records additional time must be allowed for any child to reach the age of responsibility (20 years).
 Medical records are required many years after a patient's death to investigate illnesses within a community (e.g., industrial or environmental disease or even deaths at the hands of doctors committing murders, as in the Harold Shipman case).

 Abuses

 The outsourcing of medical record transcription and storage has the potential to violate patient–physician confidentiality by possibly allowing unaccountable persons access to patient data.
+With the increase of clinical notes being shared as a result of the 21st Century Cures Act, the increase in sensitive terms used in the records of all patients, including minors, are increasingly shared amongst care teams making privacy more complicated.
+Intersex people have historically had their medical records intentionally falsified/concealed, to hide birth sex, and intersex medical procedures.
+Christiane Völling became the first intersex person in Europe to successfully sue for medical malpractice.

 Falsification of a medical record by a medical professional is a felony in most United States jurisdictions.
 Governments have often refused to disclose medical records of military personnel who have been used as experimental subjects.